Reference Scenarios for AS ABAP Developer Editions

 The Developer Edition of AS ABAP incl.
-BW on SAP HANA comes with pre-configured users and pre-installed sample applications.
+BW on SAP HANA (SAP HANA) comes with pre-configured users and pre-installed sample applications.
 Thus, you can immediately start developing or trying out new capabilities and code samples.
 Please find below a list of guides and tutorials which are already implemented in or are applicable for this developer edition.

 This guide explains how to build applications using SAP HANA, including how to model data, how to write procedures, and how to build application logic in SAP HANA Extended Application Services (SAP HANA XS).